Carmine's South Loop

 The South Loop Classic

-Two inches of hand-layered mozzarella, crushed San Marzano tomatoes, fennel sausage, and a butter crust baked to order.
-Feeds two to three.
-Minimum 45-minute wait.
-Worth every minute.
+Two inches of hand-layered mozzarella, crushed San Marzano tomatoes, fennel sausage, butter crust.
+Minimum 45-minute bake.

 Margherita Tradizionale